IDinsight/danswer/deployment/README.md

 <!-- DANSWER_METADATA={"link": "https://github.com/danswer-ai/danswer/blob/main/deployment/README.md"} -->

 # Deploying Danswer
-The two options provided here are the easiest ways to get Danswer up and running.
+The two options provided here are the easiest ways to get HubGPT up and running.

 - Docker Compose is simpler and default values are already preset to run right out of the box with a single command.
 As everything is running on a single machine, this may not be as scalable depending on your hardware, traffic and needs.